AODiakite/AdapDiscom/README.md

 # AdapDiscom Package

-The `AdapDiscom` package provides implementations of a multimodal high dimensionnal method accounting for missing data and measurement error heterogenity
+The `AdapDiscom` package provides implementations of **AdapDISCOM**, a novel adaptive direct sparse regression method for high-dimensional multimodal data with block-wise missingness and measurement errors.
+Building on the DISCOM framework, AdapDISCOM introduces modality-specific weighting schemes to account for heterogeneity in data structures and error magnitudes across modalities.
+Unlike existing methods that are limited to a fixed number of blocks, **AdapDISCOM supports any number of blocks K**, making it highly flexible for diverse multimodal data applications.
+The package includes robust variants (AdapDISCOM-Huber) and computationally efficient versions (Fast-AdapDISCOM) to handle heavy-tailed distributions and large-scale datasets.
+AdapDISCOM has been shown to consistently outperform existing methods such as DISCOM, SCOM, and imputation based, particularly under heterogeneous contamination scenarios, providing a scalable framework for realistic multimodal data analysis with missing data and measurement errors.

 ## Installation